top of page

 Through our activities, we keep the Native American Culture alive.

-One of our main goals for 2025 is to include the children in our events, called "Spirit of the Wind for Kids."
+One of our main goals for 2025 was to include the children in our events, called "Spirit of the Wind for Kids."
 Through these events, our "Little Eagles" learn more about our Culture and leave a positive legacy for future generations.

 Now we are gathering funds for our second event:

-"Spirit of the Wind for Kids II - A Gratitude Arts & Crafts Dinner",
+"Spirit of the Wind for Kids II:

-Location: Community Center, Weed, CA.
+Location: Community Center in Weed, CA.

 Number of guests: 15 kids and their parents (a maximum of 50 people).